TRISOMY 9 & SSI BENEFITS

 Trisomy 9 is a chromosomal disorder that occurs when there are extra copies of chromosome 9 in the cells of the body.
 Chromosomes are structures that contain genetic information.
 The typical human cell has 46 chromosomes arranged in 23 pairs.
 In cases of trisomy 9, individuals have three copies of chromosome 9 instead of the usual two.

 This genetic anomaly can occur during the formation of reproductive cells.
 It can also occur during early development of the embryo.
 Trisomy 9 is a rare condition.
-Additionally, its effects can vary widely among individuals who have the condition.
+Additionally, its effects can vary widely among those with the condition.

 THE THREE TYPES OF TRISOMY 9